CoatiSoftware/Sourcetrail/README.md

 ## Support Sourcetrail via Patreon

 The ongoing development and regular software releases are made possible entirely by the support of [these awesome patrons](SPONSORS.md)!
-If you'd like to join them, please consider [becoming a patron](https://www.patreon.com/sourcetrail) of Souretrail.
+If you'd like to join them, please consider [becoming a patron](https://www.patreon.com/sourcetrail) of Sourcetrail.

 ## Using Sourcetrail